If you follow my site, you know that I’m a big fan of the Mohu Leaf flat indoor antenna. It gives me over one hundred channels here in Los Angeles.

 Upon opening it, I was surprised to find a small printed circuit board!
 At first, I thought this was just a passive filter, but later I realized this was the actual amplifier, placed right against the antenna where it should be!

 Remember, I disassembled the amplified Mohu Leaf.
-The regular Mohu Leaf does not have this circuit board or the power module (just a passive filter), see below.
+The regular Mohu Leaf does not have this circuit board or the power module (just a passive balun), see below.

 Power is supplied from the USB power module further down the cable.
 There are only two signal wires, so power is sent through these wires to power the amplifier at the antenna and the signal comes down these same wires via DC blocking capacitors.